tshepang/blog/content/Things We Lost in the Fire (2007).md

 categories = ['movies']
 +++

-Halle Barry does a similar character she played in *Monster\'s Ball*, only this time there appears a lot more close-up shots which exposes her not-to-impressive acting talent (and overrated prettiness).
+Halle Barry does a similar character she played in *Monster's Ball*, only this time there appears a lot more close-up shots which exposes her not-to-impressive acting talent (and overrated prettiness).
 The movie itself feels a little pretentious, not least of which is the character